brunotovar/CleaningDataRepo/CodeBook.md

-describes the variables, the data, and any transformations or work that you performed to clean up the data called

-Was code book submitted to GitHub that modifies and updates the codebooks available to you with the data to indicate all the variables and summaries you calculated, along with units, and any other relevant information?

 # Code Book of the script run_analysis.R
 This code book is a description of the variables and main transformations used on the script run_analysis.R